DOI10.47051/OFTX9030

 English common name: Northern Turniptail Gecko.

 Recognition: ♂♂ 21.2 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=12.5 cm. ♀♀ 21.1 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=12.6 cm..1 Thecadactylus rapicauda is the largest gecko occurring west of the Andes in Ecuador.
 Additionally, it is the only one having webbed digits.
-These characteristics, coupled with the absence of moveable eyelids, the presence of a vertically elliptical pupil, and the small granular dorsal scales (Fig. 1), will readily differentiate this species from any other lizard in western Ecuador.
+These characteristics, coupled with the absence of movable eyelids, the presence of a vertically elliptical pupil, and the small granular dorsal scales (Fig. 1), will readily differentiate this species from any other lizard in western Ecuador.
 The introduced gekkonids Hemidactylus frenatus and Hemidactylus mabouia are smaller in body size and have unwebbed fingers.1

 Figure showing variation among individuals of Thecadactylus rapicauda